Utilize helpful preparation strategies and practice to make a great impression at your next interview.

 - Why do you want to work for this organization?

 - How does this position align with your career goals?

 - How did you decide on your major?

 - How did you decide to attend Furman?

 - Describe your most significant accomplishment.

-It is important to follow up with the company after your interview.
+It is important to follow up after your interview.
 Send a thank-you email and/or note the same day with specific things you appreciated about the company and individuals you met.
 If they choose to move forward in the hiring process they will likely ask for your references.
-Read our Requesting Recommendations Guide to learn how to format your references page and how to keep your references in the loop.
+Read our requesting recommendations guide to learn how to format your references page and how to keep your references in the loop.